aka-VoV/yii2-announcement/README.md

 Yii2-Announcement
 =======
-Announcement module allows you have announcement board with infinitely nested categories and regions
+Announcement module allows you to have announcement board with infinitely nested categories and regions

 ----------